Krishna Nee Late Aagi Baaro

 The film released on 9 April 2010 across Karnataka cinema halls.
-The critics noted the film to be funny and the lead characters performance to be noteworthy, henceforth the movie garnered positive reviews making it a commercially successful movie.
+The critics noted the film to be funny and the lead characters performance to be noteworthy, henceforth the movie garnered mixed to positive reviews making it a commercially successful movie.

 Plot

 Krishna (Ramesh) is a lecturer in a women's college.
-Lakshmi (Nidhi), his relative, is in deep love with him.
-However, he hates all women as taught by his Guru.
+Lakshmi (Nidhi), his relative, is deeply in love with him.
+However, Krishna hates all women as taught by his Guru.
 Meanwhile, Sumitra Andal (Neethu) is a student of Krishna and is in love with a fashion photographer Sundaram Pillai (Mohan).
-But her father is against this as he is adamant to have his daughter married to his own caste.
-To get into the wedlock, Sumitra lies to her father that Sundaram belong to their own caste and fools everyone around her.
+But her father is against this as he is adamant to have his daughter married into his own caste.
+To get into wedlock, Sumitra lies to her father that Sundaram belongs to their own caste and fools everyone around her.
 Her father wants Krishna to be his son-in-law.
-How the subsequent event turn the lives of these four main characters forms the rest of the story.
+How the subsequent events turn the lives of these four main characters forms the rest of the story.